ryanyangwang/polarization_abm/README.md

 If you use these materials, please cite the paper as:

-[Author Names].
+[Gil de Zúñiga, H., Wang, R. Y. & Cheng, Z.].
 (2025).
 Selective Exposure to News, Homogeneous Political Discussion Networks, and Affective Political Polarization: A Agent-Based Modeling of Minimal Versus Strong Communication Effects.
-[Journal name redacted].
+[Social Science Computer Review].

 ---

 ## Contact

-For questions or feedback, please contact:
+For questions or feedback of the model, please contact:
 **[Ryan Y. Wang]** – [ryan.wang@lsu.edu]
 [Louisiana State University, United States]